jrouwe/JoltPhysics/Docs/Architecture.md

 Constraints can be turned on / off by calling Constraint::SetEnabled.
 After every simulation step, check the total 'lambda' applied on each constraint and disable the constraint if the value goes over a certain threshold.
 Use e.g. SliderConstraint::GetTotalLambdaPosition / HingeConstraint::GetTotalLambdaRotation.
 You can see 'lambda' as the linear/angular impulse applied at the constraint in the last physics step to keep the constraint together.

+## Soft Bodies

+Soft bodies (also known as deformable bodies) can be used to create e.g. a soft ball or a piece of cloth.
+They are created in a very similar way to normal rigid bodies:

+* First allocate a new SoftBodySharedSettings object on the heap.
+This object will contain the initial positions of all particles and the constraints between the particles.
+This object can be shared between multiple soft bodies and should remain constant during its lifetime.
+* Then create a SoftBodyCreationSettings object (e.g. on the stack) and fill in the desired properties of the soft body.
+* Finally construct the body and add it to the world through BodyInterface::CreateAndAddSoftBody.

+Soft bodies use the Body class just like rigid bodies but can be identified by checking Body::IsSoftBody.
+To get to the soft body state, cast the result of Body::GetMotionProperties to SoftBodyMotionProperties and use its API.

+Soft bodies try to implement as much as possible of the normal Body interface, but this interface provides a simplified version of reality, e.g. Body::GetLinearVelocity will return the average particle speed and Body::GetPosition returns the average particle position.
+During simulation, a soft body will never update its rotation.
+Internally it stores particle velocities in local space, so if you rotate a soft body e.g. by calling BodyInterface::SetRotation, the body will rotate but its velocity will as well.

+Soft bodies are currently in development, please note the following:

+* Soft bodies currently can't sleep, are executed on a single CPU core and collision checks are not as efficient as they could be.
+* Soft bodies can only collide with rigid bodies, collisions between soft bodies are not implemented yet.
+* ContactListener callbacks are not triggered for soft bodies.
+* AddForce/AddTorque/SetLinearVelocity/SetLinearVelocityClamped/SetAngularVelocity/SetAngularVelocityClamped/AddImpulse/AddAngularImpulse have no effect on soft bodies as the velocity is stored per particle rather than per body.
+* Buoyancy calculations have not been implemented yet.
+* Constraints cannot operate on soft bodies, set the inverse mass of a particle to zero and move it by setting a velocity to constrain a soft body to something else.
+* When calculating friction / restitution an empty SubShapeID will be passed to the ContactConstraintManager::CombineFunction because this is called once per body pair rather than once per sub shape as is common for rigid bodies.

 ## Broad Phase

 When bodies are added to the PhysicsSystem, they are inserted in the broad phase ([BroadPhaseQuadTree](@ref BroadPhaseQuadTree)).
 This provides quick coarse collision detection based on the axis aligned bounding box (AABB) of a body.